 Public transit provides so much more than just transportation.
 It enriches lives, offers equal access to employment and recreation, and helps create opportunities for residents to maintain or increase their overall quality of life, all while working towards reducing traffic congestion and lowering our community’s carbon footprint.
+In 2021, the City and BC Transit searched for residents to share their stories - how transit changed their lives for the better.

 My name is Haley and I started taking the bus to work in June 2020, after returning to the office after working from home for the 2 months prior due to COVID.